moby/moby/project/PACKAGERS.md

 yourself, take a look at "vendor.mod" for an easy-to-parse list of the exact version for each.

+Note that this project is **not** a Go module.
+To properly build the project, `GOPATH` mode must be used.
+The project is migrating to Go modules, but `vendor.mod` should not be interchanged with `go.mod` until this transition is complete.

 ## Stripping Binaries

 Please, please, please do not strip any compiled binaries.
 This is really